Share:

 Cost

 Like other siding types, fiber cement has a range of costs depending on shape, size, and color.
-You can expect to pay between $8 and $12 a square foot (installed) on average.
+You can expect to pay between $8 and $12 a square foot, including installation.

 The Best Choice - Fiber Cement